 Visual merchandising creates an impact and makes an impression on every guest who visits your business.
 Anything the customer can see from the outside of the store and throughout the interior can work to optimize the retail space.
-From storefront displays to signage and overall floor plan, effective visual merchandising works cohesively to reflect the brand, engage the customer and increase sales.
+From storefront displays to signage and overall floor plan, effective visual merchandising techniques work cohesively to reflect the brand, engage the customer, and increase sales.

 What are the best ways to employ effective visual merchandising?
 Consider a combination of techniques that can increase the customer’s product awareness and desire to purchase.